Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 The frequency spectrum of a single state is just a [sine wave](https://en.wikipedia.org/wiki/Sine_wave), smoothly oscillating up and down.
 By contrast, the frequency spectrum of a periodic signal is not smooth.
-Like the spectrograms from earlier, the frequency spectrums of periodic signals have sharp evenly-spaced peaks.
+Like the spectrograms from earlier, the frequency spectrums of periodic signals have sharp peaks.
 Furthermore, the number of frequency peaks isn't a property of some individual state.
 The number of peaks is equal to the spacing between states.

 (If the quantum computer was really in just one of the classical states, how could a property about the spacing __between__ the possible states be getting into the output?
 The frequency spectrums tell a very clear story about what's really going on.)

-As a concrete example, I used my quantum circuit simulator Quirk to prepare a periodic quantum state.
+As a concrete example, I used my [drag-and-drop quantum circuit simulator Quirk](http://algassert.com/quirk) to prepare a periodic quantum state (more on that in a bit).
 Then I used a [Quantum fourier transform operation](https://en.wikipedia.org/wiki/Quantum_Fourier_transform) to switch the state into its own frequency space.
 This is the result: